cmorgado/MultiPlatform/README.markdown

 # MultiPlatform
 =============

-Base solution for building Windows Store and Windows Phone 8 app
+Base solution for building Windows Store (8.0/8.1) and Windows Phone 8 app

 ## BEST PRATICES

 * Build with MVVM & PCL
 * Get all your business rules one one place only
-* Easily build WP8 and Win8 apps
+* Easily build WP8 , Win8 , Win8.1  apps
 * Internationalization easy